fabulous-dev/Fabulous.Avalonia/README.md

 ```
 net7.0-ios is not supported on Linux, thus net7.0-ios is excluded from build on a Linux host.

+## Samples
+We have a range of samples to help you get started.

+You can find them in the [samples folder](https://github.com/fabulous-dev/Fabulous.Avalonia/tree/main/samples).

+To run the `Gallery` sample app from the command line, navigate to the sample folder and run `dotnet run -f net7.0`.

+- `cd samples/Gallery`
+- `dotnet run -f net7.0`

+You can also open the solution `Fabulous.Avalonia.sln` with your favorite IDE(We recommend [Rider](https://www.jetbrains.com/rider/)) and select the platform you want, then press debug to deploy and run the app.

 ## Documentation

 🚧 Documentation is a work-in-progress. 🚧